-In addition, an entrance fee of $20 per vehicle must be paid to the National Park Service upon entering the Kipahulu parking area (good for three days, in Kipahulu and at the Summit).
+In addition, an entrance fee must be paid to the National Park Service upon entering the Kipahulu parking area (good for three days, in Kipahulu and at the Summit).

 Kipahulu ‘Ohana is a 501(c)(3) nonprofit organization, and all proceeds from our interpretive tours directly support our cultural and environmental restoration projects.

 Tips for your tour guides and/or additional tax-deductible donations to the organization are greatly appreciated.